 - Weight increase

-High creatine doses could damage the kidneys, liver, and heart.
+High creatine doses could damage the kidneys, liver and heart.
 In theory, creatine can cause renal damage due to the fact that its byproduct, creatinine, is filtered through the kidneys to the urine.

 It is advisable to consult a specialist before using creatine supplements and to always follow the instructions.

-What do athletes say about creatine?
+What do athletes think about creatine?

 - All the surveyed athletes agreed on the enormous advantages that they had experienced in their performance when using creatine supplementation.

-Creatine, why does it increase creatinine?
+Creatine, why does it become creatinine?

 Some of the symptoms of a creatinine increase are: changes in urine composition, nausea, vomits, loss of appetite and weight.
 In these cases, it is advisable to consult your doctor so that it can set a treatment.